vikizruttova/dataset_classification/README.md

 🔍 **classify.py** - With this script, you can classify entries in a JSONL dataset using an API for hate speech detection.
 It then returns an adjusted dataset, enhancing its classification accuracy.

 📈 **evaluate.py** - Evaluate your adjusted dataset using this script.
 It generates confusion matrices, the classification reports, and identifies misclassifications.
-Moreover, it introduces the concept of clarity matrices, which provide a specialized evaluation by allowing you to split datasets based on chosen metrics (e.g., [lang], [lang, mode]) and subsequently generate evaluation metrics and ROC AUC curves for each split.
+Moreover, it introduces the concept of clarity matrices, which provide a specialized evaluation.
+Additionally, you are able to split datasets based on chosen metrics (e.g., [lang], [lang, mode]) and subsequently generate evaluation metrics and ROC AUC curves for each split.

 <p align="center">
     <strong>The Clarity Matrix</strong>